shentufoundation/hub/README.md

 # How to Participate

-The [CertiK Chain Explorer](https://explorer.certik.foundation/) is public accessible and can be used to query on various status of the chain on the web.
+The [Shentu Chain Explorer](https://explorer.certik.foundation/) is public accessible and can be used to query on various status of the chain on the web.

-To do transactions on the chain, all alpha testers need to apply via the [CertiK Foundation website](https://certik.foundation/).
+To do transactions on the chain, all alpha testers need to apply via the [Shentu Foundation website](https://shentu.foundation/).

 Currently, chain transactions as well as chain account creation can only be performed via the CLI tool or CLI-based RESTful server.
 In the near future web wallet will be supported to allow using the chain without the CLI tool.

-The latest chain node binary and CLI tool binary can be downloaded from https://github.com/certikfoundation/chain/releases/.
+The latest chain node binary and CLI tool binary can be downloaded from https://github.com/shentufoundation/chain/releases/.

 ## Run A Full Node

 During the closed alpha stage, full node addresses for the CLI tool to connect to can be obtained from the mailing list.
 It is also possible to run your own full nodes and connect the CLI tool to them.
 In next section you will be shown how to convert your full nodes into validator nodes.

-With `certikd` one can run full nodes of the `CertiK Chain`.
+With `shentud` one can run full nodes of the `Shentu Chain`.
 Its configuration needs to be properly initialized.

 ```
-rm -rf ~/.certikd
+rm -rf ~/.shentud
-certikd init
+shentud init test
 ```

 You might want to customize your full node's name.
 Also, the full node needs to connect some existing nodes of the chain, which can be obtained from the mailing list.
 Open the node configuration file to edit them.

 ```
-vi ~/.certikd/config/config.toml
+vi ~/.shentud/config/config.toml
 ```

 Edit the following lines.